 - Create a public video interview.

-- Publish the public video interview link (on career page, social media, career portal, etc.).
+- Publish the public video interview link (on your career page, on social media, career portal, etc.).

 - Introduce the position in the first video that doesn't require an answer from the candidate.

-- Candidates submit their video answers and attachments, if you require.
+- Candidates submit their video answers and attachments (if required).

-- Pick the suitable candidates for the personal interview.
+- Select the most suitable candidates for personal interviews.

-When should you use public video interview?
+When should you use public video interviews?
 Whenever.
-In practice it’s most commonly used in large recruiting campaigns, especially when recruiting millennials, but of course this doesn’t mean that it couldn’t be used elsewhere!
+In practice, it’s most commonly used in large recruiting campaigns, especially when recruiting millennials but, of course, this doesn’t mean that it cannot be used elsewhere!

-Public video interview is a perfect option if you are active in social media, since you already have a vast base of possible candidates.
-It’s also a great way to appear as a modern recruiter in the first stage of the recruiting process.
-If you want more tips on employer branding, click here.
+Public video interviews are a perfect option if you are active in social media, as potential candidates may follow you already.
+It’s also a sure way to appear as a modern recruiter in the first stage of the recruiting process.

 Public interview will appear to the candidates like this.
 After filling the details and clicking "Start interview", "Record your response" buttons will appear